SAFEHR-data/flowehr.io/_pages/status.md

 Starting in 2018, we built a real-time HL7 processing pipeline which surfaces the electronic patient record alongside data from diagnostic systems in a relational database at a latency of less than ~20sec.
-This data store allowed us to rapidly build & deploy several real-time applications and dashboards in response to the pandemic to assist in quality improvement, workforce communication, live resource monitoring, ICU clinical management and NHS data submissions.
+This datastore allowed us to rapidly build & deploy several real-time applications and dashboards in response to the pandemic to assist in quality improvement, workforce communication, live resource monitoring, ICU clinical management and NHS data submissions.

 In 2021 we started training predictive algorithms & ML models on structured electronic patient record data and